 Buying property in the Balearic Islands

-The Balearics are located off the coast of Catalonia.
+You’ll find the Balearic Islands off the coast of Catalonia.
 They are formed of four major islands (including Mallorca, Menorca and Ibiza) and several smaller islands.
-The Greeks and the Romans settled here originally, and there is much evidence to suggest that the word “Balear” originates from the Phoenician god Baal as the Phoenicians settled in Mallorca in the 8th century BC.
+The Greeks and the Romans settled here originally.
+There is much evidence to suggest that the word “Balear” originates from the Phoenician god Baal as the Phoenicians settled in Mallorca in the 8th century BC.
 Since then, the islands were conquered many times: by the Vandals, then the Byzantines and the Moors.
 Their history and culture have been subject to many different influences – which may be why they are such attractive destinations today.

-Many expats who live in the Balearic Islands now are those who spent holidays there and simply had to return.
-Thanks to the excellent climate, wonderful beaches and the unusual hospitality of the inhabitants.
+Many expats who live in the Balearic Islands now are those who spent holidays there and simply had to return, thanks to the excellent climate, wonderful beaches and the hospitality of the inhabitants.

 The climate of Mallorca is very Mediterranean, with mild and stormy winters and hot, bright, dry summers.
 The island is home to two mountain ranges, Serra de Tramuntana and Serres de Llevant, and the coastline to the north is rugged – with numerous hidden sandy coves while the south offers tourist resorts and crystal blue seas.
-In the centre, the land is flat with a fertile plain called El Pla – and throughout the island are many farmhouses and fincas that have been restored, or are in the process of being restored by locals and foreigners alike.
+In the centre, the land is flat with a fertile plain called El Pla.
+Throughout the island are many farmhouses and fincas restored by locals and foreigners alike.
 Here you will find peaceful olive, almond and carob groves away from the hubbub of the coastal areas.

 Palma, the capital city of Mallorca, was recently voted the best place to live by the Sunday Times.

-Palma is the capital city of Mallorca and it is a very vibrant, cultural and international place, with a wonderful old town dominated by a splendid cathedral.
+Palma is the capital city of Mallorca.
+It is a very vibrant, cultural and international place, with a wonderful old town dominated by a splendid cathedral.
 It was recently voted “the best place to live” by the Sunday Times.

 Life in the north vs. a southern style